The Boston City Council is set to consider a proposal banning single-use plastic bags and instituting a 5-cent fee.

 - Retail establishments can ask the office of energy, environment and open space for an “undue hardship” exemption.

 Boston Mayor Marty Walsh has said he is open to considering the plastic bag ban.
+However, he still needs some convincing.

 Cambridge and Somerville are on the list of nearby communities that have restricted the use of plastic bags in recent years.